Autumn 2021… Life starting again

 Sparing you the Crisis / Pandemic rambling…

-still the good news is that I am working on a new show, different from what i did until now, yet in a continuation : working with Julie Avril and the association Accords ouverts on a poetic and ambulatory show which will premiere end of July 2020 in the Cévennes Region in France, La Filature du Mazel.
+still the good news is that I am working on a new show, different from what i did until now, yet in a continuation : working with Julie Avril and Accords ouverts on a poetic and ambulatory show which will premiere end of July 2020 in the Cévennes Region in France, La Filature du Mazel.

 As for the longer term… Designed to die? will eventually find an audience in France… but let’s wait 12 more months…